-Once your ingredients are prepped, toss everything into your Smoky Chipotle Salsa, and pulse until you reach your desired consistency.
+Once your ingredients are prepped, toss everything into your Food Processor, and pulse until you reach your desired consistency.
 I hold back a few of the peaches, adding them in towards the end of the processing; this gives you some larger peach chunks in the salsa that add some extra bursts of peach flavor.
-Then pour the salsa into a container or bowl and put in the fridge to cool and meld for at least an hour.
+Then pour your peach salsa into a container or bowl and put in the fridge to cool and meld for at least an hour.
 Pop open a bag of your favorite tortilla chips (we love the Costco organic ones!) and you’re good to go!
 That’s all there is to it!
 Just be prepared if you plan on sharing this with anyone, though; you too may become the official salsa supplier for all of your friends and family!

 - 28oz can of whole tomatoes (or an equivalent amount of fresh tomatoes)

 - 10 Hatch Chiles, of desired heat level

 - 1 Tbsp paprika